tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development.rst

    inherit OUTDOOR_ROOM;

    void setup()
    {
       set_brief("Murky Swamp");
       set_long("You find yourself in a murky, dank swamp.
-The air is thick with humidity and the smell of decaying vegetation.
-Twisted trees rise from the muddy water, their gnarled branches reaching towards the dim sky.
-Patches of sickly green algae float on the surface of the stagnant pools.
-The occasional croak of a frog or buzz of an insect breaks the eerie silence.");
+The air is thick with humidity " "and the smell of decaying vegetation.
+Twisted trees rise from the muddy " "water, their gnarled branches reaching towards the dim sky.
+Patches of " "sickly green algae float on the surface of the stagnant pools. " "The occasional croak of a frog or buzz of an insect breaks the eerie " "silence.");
    }